15 Myths About Personal Finance that You Should Ignore

 No. Just…no. This is one of the most annoying myths about personal finance.
 Carrying a balance won’t improve your credit score—it just means that you’ll get charged interest on your purchases.

 Now, credit card utilization does have some impact on your score because lenders want to see that you can use credit responsibly (perhaps that’s where this myth comes from).
-But you should make your payments on time and in full each month.
+But you should get in the habit of making your payments on time and in full each month.

 It's super important to keep tabs on what's in your credit report.
 Luckily there are a bunch of great credit monitoring tools that make this super easy.